fhaque/eblock-test/README.md

 # E-block Test

+I did implement the Lanes Filters feature in the app.

-Some notes about developing this:
+Some other notes about developing this:

 - didn’t make the site responsive since it wasn’t a requirement.
 - didn’t include wrapper around whole application since focus wasn’t on responsiveness.
 A wrapper would help limit the right-aligned content, such as the icon, when using large screens.